 The Current System

-There is not any current system.
+There is not any current system, has same concept with TSMT.
 The “Tiếp sức mùa thi” campaign has some limitations like:

-Number of foundations are so much but they can’t find any easiest way to support candidates.
-Currently, foundations want to post their sponsor information, they must contact with SAC and wait for responding of SAC.
+Number of foundations are so much but they can’t find any easiest tools to support candidates.
+Currently, when foundations want to post their sponsor information, they must contact with SAC and wait for responding of SAC.

-The management completely done by hand-made based on a lot of paperwork, applications, and so on that lead to errors in the summary, statistics and searching.
+The management completely done by hand, based on a lot of paperwork, applications, and so on that lead to errors in the summary, statistics and searching.

-The most limitations is candidates can’t find any information about lodges, especially, near examination venue, if found, they also couldn’t go there easily.
+The most limitations is candidates can’t find any useful information about lodges, especially, near examination venue, if found, they also couldn’t go there easily.
 When candidates go to consultant locations, candidates will register their information with counselors.
 And volunteers will pick up candidates to the registered lodges.
 If lodge unfortunately is full, volunteers will take candidates to go to another lodges that spends lots of time.
 So, the effect of external factors will make candidates can’t focus completely on preparing for the university entrance exam.

 The Proposed System